 - You are uncertain about your protection status

 Emergency contraception is most effective the sooner it is taken.
 It is not a regular method of contraception.
-Contact your GP, pharmacist, or sexual health clinic as soon as possible.
+Contact your doctor, pharmacist, or sexual health clinic as soon as possible.

 Quick Reference